kevinwong197/src-playerlist/README.md

 ## Todo
 - table / table header instead of the current card list
 - use A2S info for currently visible servers as a workaround for the masterserver's playercount inconsistency
+- add full refresh that'd call to the api with custom filters